gmihaic/FaceRecognitionBrainServer/README.md

 # Database setup
  For the SQL setup, check the sql.setup.md file.
- For the MongoDB estup, check the mongodb.setup.md file.
+ For the MongoDB setup, check the mongodb.setup.md file.